CiscoDevNet/pathman-sr/dCloud/README.md

 You topology would also need to be configured to interact with the ODL controller; BGP peering with BGP-LS speaker (i.e. one of the routers configured with BGP-LS) and PCEP peering enabled in all routers.

-To simplify this step, we have implement a demonstration ODL controller and network topology available at dcloud .cisco.com.
-Below you will find the information required to have these apps interact with dCLoud.
+To simplify this step, we have implement a demonstration ODL controller and network topology available at [dCloud](dcloud.cisco.com).
+Below you will find the information required to have these apps interact with dCloud.

 # Accessing OpenDaylight Beryllium SR1/SR2 at dCloud